ciarand/guzzle-docs/getting-started/installation.rst

 Using Guzzle with Symfony
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Bundles are available on github:
+Bundles are available on GitHub:

 - `DdeboerGuzzleBundle <https://github.com/ddeboer/GuzzleBundle>`_ for Guzzle 2
 - `MisdGuzzleBundle <https://github.com/misd-service-development/guzzle-bundle>`_ for Guzzle 3